marcjoha/ScApi/README.md

 ScApi is a .NET wrapper around the Socialcast developer API.

-It uses RestSharp to communicate Socialcast's REST services.
+It uses RestSharp to communicate with Socialcast's REST services.

 More information:
 * http://www.socialcast.com